Related pages

 Note

-The state of a content requests can switch between any state, so its possible that something may be completed without having ever been confirmed or for a request to go from completed to confirmed.
+The state of a content request can change between any states, so it's possible for a request to be completed without being confirmed or for a request to transition from completed to confirmed.

 Fields

-The actual content in a content request is provided as fields.
-Fields are dynamic and can be different from request to request.
+The content within a content request is organized as fields.
+Fields are dynamic and can vary from request to request.

-Fields always have a type, either they contain context, localizable values or values that should be created.
-It is always recommended to provide some context in requests, such as the URL and category of a product.
-The article Context provides more details about how to provide great context.
+Fields are always categorized by type, whether they contain context, localizable values, or values to be created.
+Including context, such as the URL and product category, is recommended in requests.
+The article on Context provides more details on providing effective context.

-The order of fields within a content request is important as it affects the experience for Contentor when fulfilling a content request.
-Taking care to provide things such as context fields before localizable and creatable fields can make it a lot easier for Contentor to fulfill your content requests.
+The order of fields within a content request impacts the fulfillment process.
+Organizing context fields before localizable and creatable fields makes the process more efficient for Contentor in fulfilling your requests.

 Note

-Even though fields are fully dynamic we recommend keeping the fields roughly the same for similar content when building a custom integration.
-Doing so makes it easier for Contentor to work on the requests as employees will learn the structure and know what to expect when new requests arrive.
+While fields can be fully dynamic, it's advisable to maintain a similar field structure for similar content when building a custom integration.
+Consistency makes it easier for Contentor to work on the requests as employees will learn the structure and know what to expect when new requests arrive.